Tracklist

 Attic Greek: “Saturn’s Chords”

 Romanized: “Súnchordaí Krónou”So called because one of my friends who uses the moniker Saturn wrote the first few chords.
-I wrote a few more chords and the arrangement.
-It’s still an early work in progress (thus its relatively short length).
+I wrote a few more chords in what, for lack of a better term, I will term the verse, plus all the chords in the middle-eight.
+I also created the arrangement.
+It’s still a relatively early work in progress – I plan to add some brass parts, and I may ultimately build it up into a metal track in its final iteration.

 -